Jolly-Pirate/witness-update-html/README.md

 I encourage every witness to learn and understand how things are done manually **first** (cli_wallet, compiling, etc) before using convenience tools like this one.
 I hope you like it.

 ## Disclaimer
 I'm not responsible for any bugs, misuse or potential bad outcome.
 I have tested the code extensively and didn't find any issues.
-Nevertheless, unmerged pull requests are experimental so use at your own risk.
-When the fix is approved, I'll update the repo to enable the `<script src="https://cdn.steemjs.com/lib/latest/steem.min.js"></script>` line, instead of `<script src="steem.min.js"></script>`.